Dvorat Hatavor is a silk and honey farm near Mount Tabor. There is also a visitors center, which offers educational programs and family activities.

 Opening Hours

-To visit Dvorat Hatavor, you have to register for a tour.
-On regular weekends (not holidays), there are tours at 10:00 and 12:00.
+Different websites list various opening hours.
+The official website states only that they are open on weekends and holidays.
+Thus, to visit Dvorat Hatavor, you must register for a tour.
+On regular weekends (not holidays), there are tours at 10:00, 12:00, and 14:00.

 Contact Information